 George’s matters address a wide range of subjects including administrative law, arbitration, bankruptcy, CERCLA, constitutional law, energy law, False Claims Act, federal criminal law, Indian law, intellectual property, labor and employment law, product liability, and securities law.
-His Supreme Court work has been recognized by the National Law Journal and Law360, and his court of appeals work has been repeatedly recognized by the AM Law Litigation Daily.
+His Supreme Court work has been recognized by the National Law Journal and Law360, his court of appeals work has been repeatedly recognized by the AM Law Litigation Daily, and he was recently named one of Lawdragon’s “500 Leading Litigators in America.”
 His recent victories include:

 - In re Ultra Petroleum Co., 28 F.4th 629 (5th Cir.
 2022).
 Fifth Circuit decision holding that rejection of energy company contract in Chapter 11 proceedings does not collaterally attack rate filed with FERC and that FERC public-interest hearing is not required before contract rejection.